 Digital X-rays help to take clear, sharp, and accurate dental images of your teeth on a screen right in front of you.
 There is no waiting time for the film to be developed.
 This allows the dentist to review the results immediately.
 Digital X-rays produce high definition images as compared to the conventional X- rays.
 This will allow the specialists to zoom into the images for proper analysis of the case and hence provide an accurate diagnosis.

-Reach out to us by calling (408) 377-8200 or by scheduling an online appointment, and we'll be happy to guide you further.
+Reach out to Dentist in San Jose, CA by calling (408) 377-8200 or by scheduling an online appointment, and we'll be happy to guide you further.